ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 into the memory.
 If the maximum number of loaded snapshot is 5 and 6th snapshot is created, the IP Fabric will automatically unload the oldest snapshot from the memory and save it to the hard drive.
-This can be done also manually on a selected snapshot by the “Unload snapshot” button.
+This can be done also manually on a selected snapshot by the "Unload snapshot" button.

 When a snapshot is unloaded, it's safely stored on your hard drive, but the data from a snapshot cannot be accessed directly through the IP Fabric user interface.
-To browse an unloaded snapshot, it needs to be loaded again to the memory by “Load snapshot”
+To browse an unloaded snapshot, it needs to be loaded again to the memory by "Load snapshot".

 ![Snapshot load](snapshot_load.png)